Can't remember your frequent flyer account number? Here’s how you can find it in a couple of simple steps.

 British Airways Executive Club

 If you know your Executive Club email address or username and your password, you can log into your account to find your membership number.
-If you’re not sure of these details, you can contact an Executive Club service centre.
+If you’re not sure of these details, you can follow the online steps to recover your login details or contact an Executive Club service centre.

-The UK service centre phone number is +44 191 4907901, and British Airways advises callers from outside the UK to select menu option 1 then option 3 followed by option 1 to speak to a representative.
+The UK service centre phone number is 0344 493 0747 or +44 191 4907901 if you're outside the UK.
+British Airways advises callers from outside the UK to select menu option 1 then option 3 followed by option 1 to speak to a representative.
 Aim to provide as much detail as possible about your account and previous experiences with British Airways to help them find your Executive Club membership details.

 If you know your Etihad Guest username and password, you can log into your account online to find your membership number.
 You can also use your username and email address to request a new password.